com-480-data-visualization/Team-GB/Milestone1.md

 ### Problematic
+> Frame the general topic of your visualization and the main axis that you want to develop.
+> - What am I trying to show with my visualization?
+> - Think of an overview for the project, your motivation, and the target audience.

 - **Our Motivation:**
   Our project presents chess through a visual and interactive lens, making game analysis and trend exploration accessible to all—curious minds, beginners, and experienced players alike.